• Loading stock data...

 “It has been made clear to the Board that Flutter Entertainment/FanDuel and DraftKings intend to engage in unlawful activities related to sports event contracts,” the regulator said.
 “This conduct is incompatible with their ability to participate in Nevada’s gaming industry.”

 Both companies intend to focus their prediction-markets plans on U.S. states where online sports betting is not legal, such as Texas, California, and Georgia.
-FanDuel specifically said that users will only be able to use the new app if they are not on tribal lands.
+FanDuel specifically said users will be able to use the new app only if they are not on tribal lands.
 Nevada’s rules for online betting are burdensome; operators must register with the state and partner with a licensed land-based casino, and customers are required to complete their initial account verification in person.

 Curiously, the regulator’s statement wasn’t about levying fines or outright blocking operations.
 Instead, it was announcing it had accepted application withdrawals from both companies.